Hesham127/Hesham127/README.md

 name: 'Hesham Mahmoud'
 located_in: 'Cairo, Egypt'
-open_to_opportunities: true   # Indicates you are freely looking for a job
+open_to_opportunities: true  # I am freely looking for a job
 current_status: 'Studying Software Engineering at the Egyptian Chinese University'

 fields_of_interests: {